2 Bold Predictions on The New Economy

 We oftentimes take for granted the fact that we have clean water (especially if we live in a 1st world society), but much of the world doesn’t even have clean running water.

 As investors and entrepreneurs – if we can sense the changing of times and anticipate the coming waves of problems that will occur, we can position ourselves strategically to survive and thrive no matter what happens in the world.
 The future is nothing to fear unless you are unprepared.
-If you are prepared, it is a time for an opportunity where anything is possible.
+If you are prepared, it is a time of opportunity where anything is possible.
 Trillions will be made and lost depending on who is able to capitalize on emerging economies, fresh food, and clean water.

 By 2025, 1 800 million people will be living in countries or regions with absolute water scarcity, and two-thirds of the world population could be under stress conditions.
 Source: FAO